chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_landing.md

 ## Citing the CryoET Data Portal

-Data from the portal must acknowledge the data providers and the original publications as follows (inserting of omitting as needed based on which datasets are used):
+Data from the portal must acknowledge the data providers and the original publications as follows (inserting or omitting as needed based on which datasets are used):
 Some of the data used in this work was provided by the group (s) of Julia Mahamid (EMBL)/Jürgen Plitzko (MPI).
 The work is described more fully in the publication:

 | Provider | Julia Mahamid | Julia Mahamid | Jürgen Plitzko |